EZOIC ads went live this week on TrailsNH. This post covers a bit of the signup process and how the first week went.

 .rows.
 I manually added sidebar placements.

 On the 7th I moved top ad down closer to the fold.
-I me an ad in the header or just below it looks cheap, greedy, and spammy.
-The RPM seems to dip but maximizing RPM is not my goal.
+To me, ads in the page header or just below it looks cheap, greedy, and spammy.
+The RPM dipped when I moved this ad but User Experience is the most important thing to me.
+RPM can wait.

 On the 12th (no shown) I discovered EZOIC’s floating sidebar ad type.
 See it float here, it’s genius.
 I rebuilt two the layout for content types to take advantage of the floating effect.
 I assume a floating ad pays better because it is on the screen longer, and to me it looks less spammy than showing multiple ads.
 A win-win.
 I need to consider replacing some of the standard sidebar placements with the floating version.